chaitu65c/reddit_guide/README.md

 **Ask for help:** If you ever get stuck on something and no matter how much you Google and you can’t figure it out, ask for help.
 It’s definitely fine to ask for help and is HIGHLY recommended you do so.
 Take advantage of the lab tutors and TA’s either through in person or Piazza/Canvas; they’re there to help you.

-(Optional) Drawing Pictures: If your project involves multiple things (AWS, Databases, Servers, etc), it’s definitely a good idea to draw a picture that shows you each thing interacts with and how it comes together.
+**Draw Pictures:** If your project involves multiple things (AWS, Databases, Servers, etc), it’s definitely a good idea to draw a picture that shows you each thing interacts with and how it comes together.
 This is important especially when you enter the industry and build software for companies.

 ### Projects and your CS Career